Dmartinez-96/natLHA/README.md

+# The next generation of DEW4SLHA will be called NatLHA.
+Development of computational routines is in the testing stage, current code may be found in this repository and soon at www.natLHA.com.
+This README will be updated soon!

+---

 # DEW4SLHAv1.3
 This program computes the naturalness measures $\Delta_{EW}$ (DEW) and produces an ordered list of contributions to DEW from the one-loop and partial two-loop Higgs minimization conditions using the effective potential method and a user-provided input SLHA file from the user's choice of spectrum generator.
 For versions later than v1.3, the program also computes the naturalness measures $\Delta_{HS}$ and $\Delta_{BG}$ for the user-input SLHA file.
 This documentation is for v1.3.